-My parents used to play sport themselves.
-My dad was an England school boy footballer and my mum played hockey.
+My parents used to play sports themselves.
+My dad was an England schoolboy footballer and my mum played hockey.
 When I was very young I used to see a lot of football on the TV and always used to play out in the park outside our house with my friends.

 What a great way to start this interview and to get to know you a little more.
 As with life and especially with learning something new what would you say has been your biggest challenge since doing sports and how have you overcome it?

 The biggest challenge for me has to be the lack of deaf awareness.
 When I was younger it didn’t really affect me.
 As the years went by, I started to become more conscious of the fact I was missing out on a lot.
 I don’t pick up everything that’s said at training especially when it’s dark and I can’t lipread.
 The dressing banter most of the time goes straight over the top of my head.
-More recently there’s been a few occasions were the opposition are just oblivious and say really hurtful things about me being deaf where I get accused of making it up.
-I wouldn’t say I’ve ever overcome this issue as it does affect me to the point where I’ve been in tears at half time and no longer wanting to play.
+More recently there’s been a few occasions where the opposition is just oblivious and say really hurtful things about me being deaf where I get accused of making it up.
+I wouldn’t say I’ve ever overcome this issue as it does affect me to the point where I’ve been in tears at halftime and no longer want to play.
 But I’ve learnt to try and deal with it by ignoring the comments (ironic!).

 Thank you for highlighting what it is like for you and for other deaf people, because we ‘hearing’ people can sometimes be oblivious and ignorant to it.
 Can you please kindly share with us what you’ve learned from your own personal journey and what others should learn from it?

 A serious injury had a massive impact on my life and put me in a really bad position.
 Luckily I had such fantastic support around me to help me through it.
-Having a serious injury can be very isolating and you suddenly go from very active to a sedentary person which makes you feel rubbish physically and mentally.
-Luckily for me I had such amazing support from my family, physio and team mates.
-From this I actually learnt it’s ok to not feel ok.
+Having a serious injury can be very isolating and you suddenly go from being very active to a sedentary person which makes you feel rubbish physically and mentally.
+Luckily for me, I had such amazing support from my family, physio and teammates.
+From this, I actually learned it’s ok to not feel ok.
 We all have bad days and that’s normal.

 For the first time in 9 months, I’ve actually kicked a football⚽️ Feels so good to have a ball at my feet😍 Not bad for my first go.
 6 months post ACL reconstruction now.
 Still a very long way to go💪🏻 @ACLrecoveryCLUB#aclrecovery #aclreconstruction #aclrehab #showyourscars pic.twitter.com/yyErWueWGa